pjoneja/Portfolio/README.md

 # Portfolio
-Examples of code written by me, with comments explaining the motivation.
+The subheadings below list examples of projects I've worked on, especially containting code written by me, with comments explaining the motivation.
+The purpose of this portfolio is to
+1. show the range of work I've done and variety of languages/tools I've worked with;
+2. document the thoughts and attitudes I have while building a project; and above all,
+3. keep track of what I have learned either by reading documentation, searching online forums like StackOverflow etc. or from peers and mentors.

+This portfolio is not about showing some clever hacks (most 'cuz they probably aren't that clever to begin with).
+It's about displaying the work I'm proud of at my current skill-level.
+I know I will continute to learn a lot more as I gain experience and I'm committed to adding to this repertoire.

 Check the description files in each folder for a deeper explanation.

 ### Poll-ster
 A hacked-together implementation of an online audience poll using Google Spreadsheets, JSON, JavaScript and HTML Tables.